LwinTharaphi/Moneta/README.md

    - Open the project in Android Studio.
    - Sync Gradle and build the project.
    - Click the "Run" button (green play icon) and select an emulator or connected device.

+### Firebase Setup

+To enable cloud storage with Firebase Firestore, follow these steps:

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project (or use an existing one).
+2. In your Firebase project, navigate to **Project Settings** and download the configuration file.
+   - For Android, download the `google-services.json` file.
+3. Place the `google-services.json` file in the `app/` directory of your project.
+4. Ensure that your project-level `build.gradle` and app-level `build.gradle` files are configured as described in the [Firebase setup documentation](https://firebase.google.com/docs/android/setup).

 ## Usage